It Was Going to Be a Great Year for Texas Farmers — Then Harvey Hit

 "Farming and production agriculture is a business just like any other business ... it's risk versus reward," he said.

-"I bet for most of us the numbers are gonna grow," he added, standing on one of his ruined cotton fields Saturday afternoon with Ginger.
+"I bet for most of us the numbers are going to grow," he added, standing on one of his ruined cotton fields Saturday afternoon with Ginger.

-Robert Reed, 64, who has been farming for more than 40 years, says devastating storms like Harvey are a reality that those in agriculture are going to have to adjust to, adding there's little anyone prepare for.
+Robert Reed, 64, who has been farming for more than 40 years, said devastating storms like Harvey are a reality that those in agriculture are going to have to adjust to, adding there's little anyone can prepare for.

-"You feel like there's very little you can do because you feel like a little fish in a big bowl," Reed said, walking on his farm Saturday afternoon.
+"You feel like there's very little you can do because you feel like a little fish in a big bowl," Reed said, walking on his farm Saturday.

-There's no fail-safe, Reed said, many farmers are at the mercy of the weather — as they have been for millennia.
+There's no fail-safe, he added.
+Many farmers are at the mercy of the weather — as they have been for millennia.

 He also grows rice, corn and milo, all of which he was able to harvest before the storm touched down.
 He said he had people on his farm working around the clock to harvest what they could.

-"It's not anything we've every seen," Reed said, standing with his wife, Debbie, who is from a family of ranchers.
+"It's not anything we've ever seen," Reed said, standing with his wife, Debbie, who is from a family of ranchers.

 "We've got tropical storms, we've got flooding issues before, but nothing like this."

-His son's house on the farm, where he lives with his wife Stephanie Reed, 37, and two kids, saw 4 feet of flood waters, causing massive damage to the home.
+His son's house on the farm, where he lives with his wife, Stephanie Reed, 37, and two children, saw 4 feet of flood waters, causing massive damage to the home.

 The Reeds have insurance on their properties, but when a loss adjuster from their insurance company visited them Saturday, there were more questions than answers.
 And now, like many affected, they have to wait to see what's covered and what isn't.

-"It's not gonna be easy," Debbie Reed, 64, said.
+"It's not gonna be easy," said Debbie Reed, 64.
 "You pick up the pieces — sweep them up — and you keep going."

 The Beyers also have insurance, but Richard said they might take a hit because he did not have 100 percent coverage on the crops, which was capped at 75 percent.